Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 The Entrance has 94 active public transport stops, all of which are bus stops.
 These stops are served by 77 different routes that together facilitate 1,827 weekly passenger trips.
-The accessibility to these transport services is rated as excellent, with residents typically located just 179 meters from the nearest stop.
+The public transport accessibility is excellent, with residents on average being located 179 meters from the nearest stop.

-On average, there are 261 trips per day across all routes, which amounts to approximately 19 weekly trips per individual stop.
+On a daily basis, there are an average of 261 trips across all routes, which equates to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport